 - audience involvement in editorial decisions

-For these to really hold media institutions to account, whoever holds them accountable has to be truly independent, the processes have to be easily accessible for the general public, and their remedies have to be effective enough to change how media behave.
+For these to really hold media institutions to account, whoever holds them accountable has to be truly independent, the processes have to be easily accessible for the general public, and the consequences have to be serious enough to change how media behave.

 Rulings on complaints can be very controversial.
 If you complain to Ofcom about the BBC, it first has to get through a lengthy BBC complaints process to be eligible for consideration.
-During the 2019 general election, Ofcom received 2,124 complaints but only one investigation was undertaken.
-This is entirely consistent with Ofcom’s rules and regulations but suggests that these are now in serious need of an overhaul.
+During the 2019 general election, Ofcom received 2,124 complaints about election programming

 Q: How are other media accountable?

 There are independent media organisations who are developing more radical forms of accountability, including having editors being elected by journalists, or readers being members who have voting rights.
-These are described more fully in the section on democracy.
+(See section public media are… democratic